andrebianchessi/PoliFEM/README.md

 <img src="loads.png" width="800">

 ## About
 Static and dynamic (modal, implicit time history and explicit time history) Finite Element Solver for frames, beams and truss structures.
+Solid elements also supported, but meshing must be done with `gmsh`

 ## Requirements
 - Node.js